Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="sesscookie"></a>
-### 6.2 - Cookies
+### Cookies

 One way to maintain session state is with HTTP Cookies.
-WebInject automatically handles Cookies for you (like a browser would).
+WebImblaze automatically handles Cookies for you (like a browser would).
 When a "Set-Cookie" is sent back in the HTTP header from the web server, the Cookie is automatically stored and sent back with subsequent requests to the domain it was set from.

 <br />

-<a name="sessid"></a>
-### 6.3 - Parsing Response Data &amp; Embedded Session ID's (Cookieless)
+### Cookieless Session Management

 Embedded Session ID's ("Cookieless" session management) is another approach to maintaining state.
 Session ID's are written to the content of the HTTP response that is sent to the client.
 When the client makes a subsequent HTTP request, the Session ID string must be sent back to the server so it can identify the request and match it with a unique session variable it is storing internally.
 The client sends the string embedded in the URL or embedded in the post body data of each HTTP request.

-In order to do this, WebInject provides a method of parsing data from an HTTP response to be resent in subsequent requests.
-This is done using the `parseresponse` parameter and the `{}` variable in your test cases.
+In order to do this, WebImblaze provides a method of parsing data from an HTTP response to be resent in subsequent requests.
+This is done using the `parseresponse` parameter and the `{}` variable in your test steps.

 You can use additional parsing parameters if you need to parse multiple values from a single response.